Rhaetian Railway: History

-The network contains 84 tunnels (the longest being the 19.042 km Vereina Tunnel, opened on 19 November 1999, and the 5.864 km Albula Tunnel) and 383 bridges.
+The network contains 84 tunnels (the longest being the 19.042 km Vereina Tunnel, opened on 19 November 1999, and the 5.864 km Albula Tunnel including the new bore opened in 2024 and 383 bridges.
 The maximum gradient is 7% on the Bernina railway, 6% on the Chur–Arosa line and 4.5% on Landquart–Davos line.

 In 2022, to celebrate the 175th anniversary of Switzerland's first railway, the Rhaetische Bahn, supported by Swiss train-builder Stadler, came together to run the world's longest-ever passenger train, composed of 100 cars stretching almost two kilometres long.

 Network

 The Rhaetian Railway operates a 385-kilometre-long railway network with 10 railway lines and 102 stations.

 In 2002 the annual traffic carried by the RhB was 300 million passenger-kilometres and 54 million tonne-kilometres of freight.
 80% of the passenger income comes from tourist traffic, although 40% of passengers are local commuters.

 Current lines

 Landquart–Davos line

 Ge 4/4 ^{I} with push–pull train and two extra coaches shortly before arriving in Saas.
 Küblis is visible in the valley at left.

 Landquart railway station in Graubünden is the starting point of the Rhaetian Railway, historically as part of the Landquart-Davos line, operationally as the company's main workshop, and topologically as the 0 kilometre point of the company's core network.
 The Landquart-Davos line is the oldest in the Rhaetian Railway network.

 After leaving Landquart, the line to Davos generally follows the river Landquart upstream as far as Klosters Platz.
 Along the way, it crosses the river three times and passes by the award-winning Sunniberg Bridge, the centerpiece of the Klosters bypass road.

 Just south of Klosters Platz, the tracks cross the river the last time and come to two tunnels.
 One of these is for the Vereina line (see below).
 The other, the Klosters loop tunnel, takes the Davos line through a 90-degree loop towards the west.
 The line to Davos begins to climb at 4.5% gradient and then loops 180 degrees back towards the east, inside the Cavadürli loop tunnel.
 It continues to climb through dense larch and other coniferous forests to the Davos Laret.

 The highest point on the line is the next stop, Davos Wolfgang at 1625 m.
 Then the line leads back down and along Lake Davos to Davos Dorf, and the terminus at Davos Platz.